dropbox/dependency-guard/README.md

 ![](docs/images/002-bump-version-change-detected.gif)

 ## Custom Rules for Allowed Dependencies
 For a given configuration, you may never want `junit` to be shipped.
-You can prevent this by modifying the `isAllowed` rule to return `!it.contains("junit")` for your situation.
+You can prevent this by modifying the `allowRule` rule to return `!it.contains("junit")` for your situation.

 ![](docs/images/007-filter-dependencies.gif)